 ·Applicable government and regulatory offices that have oversight of this research such as the Office of Human Research Protections (OHRP), the Food and Drug Administration (FDA), and/or the National Institute of Health (NIH)

-Spectrum Health offices that have the responsibility to oversee the conduct of research
+Corewell Health offices that have the responsibility to oversee the conduct of research

 Agencies that accredit the hospital or the research program

-In addition to disclosing the study data, as listed above, there may also be instances when certain information may be accessed by both Spectrum Health and non-Spectrum Health personnel for study-related purposes.
+In addition to disclosing the study data, as listed above, there may also be instances when certain information may be accessed by both Corewell Health and non-Corewell Health personnel for study-related purposes.
 For example, the sponsor of the study or an outside company or government agency may need to review the study information (including your medical record and other study data) for purposes of monitoring, auditing or validating the study.
 In those instances, these outside parties may see your identifiable health information (e.g., information in your medical record).
 However, we will take steps to make sure that these outside parties do not copy or record any information that identifies you.

 The people who see your health information for this research study might not be required to follow HIPAA.
 It is also possible that anyone who receives your health information may re-release it.
-Because some of these individuals who receive your health information for this study may not be required by law to keep your information confidential, we cannot guarantee that your information will not be released or made available to another party once it leaves Spectrum Health.
+Because some of these individuals who receive your health information for this study may not be required by law to keep your information confidential, we cannot guarantee that your information will not be released or made available to another party once it leaves Corewell Health.
 Therefore, we will share your information only if necessary for the study or required by law, and we use all reasonable efforts to request that those individuals who receive your information take steps to protect your privacy.

 How long will my health information be used?